Innovations in Teaching Using Technology Grant 2015

 Review of Proposals

-A review committee composed of the Director of Instructional Technology, Director of the Faculty Center for Excellence in Teaching and Learning, and one faculty member will be established to approve grant proposals.
+A review committee composed of the Director of Academic Technology, Director of the Faculty Center for Excellence in Teaching and Learning, and one faculty member will be established to approve grant proposals.
 The committee will evaluate proposals that are innovative, scalable, adaptable, and applicable to teaching.

-Faculty awarded the Innovations in Teaching Using Technology grant will be expected to present their proposal and findings at a workshop jointly sponsored by Instructional Technology and the Faculty Center for Excellence in Teaching and Learning.
+Faculty awarded the Innovations in Teaching Using Technology grant will be expected to present their proposal and findings at a workshop jointly sponsored by Academic Technology and the Faculty Center for Excellence in Teaching and Learning.
 The intention of this workshop is to explore the implementation of the proposal.

 Deb Martin, Ph.D.